Ginny Simms: Films

 Simms appeared in three films with Kyser: That's Right—You're Wrong (1939), You'll Find Out (1940), and Playmates (1941).

-On April 6, 1941, Simms and Kyser costarred in Niagara to Reno (described as "an original comedy") on CBS radio's Silver Theater.
+On April 6, 1941, Simms and Kyser costarred in Niagara to Reno (described as "an original comedy") on radio's Silver Theater.
 She nearly married Kyser but left his orchestra in September 1941 for her own radio show.

 She starred in several more films, including Here We Go Again (1942), Hit the Ice (1943), Broadway Rhythm (1944) and the sanitized Cole Porter biopic Night and Day (1946).

 Television

 In 1951, Simms hosted a local television show on KTTV Channel 11 in Los Angeles that featured dance bands and talent from military bases around Southern California.

 Humanitarian work

 Simms entertained troops during World War II, and after the war, she continued to help servicemen.
 In 1947, a radio station's newsletter noted: "[N]ow she is helping provide new homes for them.
 Ginny is sponsoring the construction of 450 homes for vets in Los Angeles."